perrystephenson/midas/Documentation/DataScienceHygiene.md

 <a name="rawdata"></a>
 ### Leave Raw Data Alone
-Don't edit raw data (and don't delete source data) Keep versions if required
+This one is fairly self-explanatory.
+You can look at the raw data, but you cannot modify it!
+You should also keep it as close to it's raw location as possible.
+For example:
+* For data normally stored in a database, your script should extract it from the source database if possible, rather than keeping a cached copy.
+If you have to keep cached data, make sure you keep old versions of this cache so that you can replicate your experiments in future.
+* For data that is delivered in files, use this data where possible rather than relying on someone else's ETL process (unless you are confident in the process)

 <a name="savemodels"></a>
 ### Save Your Models
-If you are going to publish anything about a model then you should save the model somewhere for future reference.
+It is important to save models (and their associated parameters) to file any time you're publishing information about those models, such as:
+* Claims about accuracy
+* Claims about variable importance
+* Model scores and/or predictions
+* Structure uncovered in the dataset

-The same thing goes for parameters, whether they are selected manually or discovered through a parameter sweep.
+Model parameters should also be recorded, whether they are selected manually or discovered through a parameter sweep.

+Most tools which can build models have some way of saving the model to file.
+This could be through a standard like PMML (Predictive Model Markup Language), explicitly coding the model weights and parameters, or simply saving model objects to a file as binary data.

 <a name="assumptions"></a>
 ### Minimise, Document and Review Assumptions